 - i.
-Cumulative effects on water quality of the catchment of the Waikate and Waipa Rivers. - ii. i.
-The diffuse discharge of nitrogen, phosphorus, sediment and microbial pathogens The ability of the relevant Sub-catchment to achieve the freshwater objectives, Targets and Limits (Total Nitrogen and Total Phosphorus) in Table 3.11-1. - iii. ii The need for and the content of a appropriateness of the mitigation actions proposed in the Farm Environment Plan having regard to Policy 2(a). - iv. iii The term of the resource consent having regards to Policy 4. - v.iv The monitoring, record keeping, reporting and information provision requirements for the holder of the resource consent. - √i.
-V The time frame and circumstances under which the consent conditions may be reviewed. - vii.
+Cumulative effects on water quality of the catchment of the Waikato and Waipa Rivers. - ii.
+The diffuse discharge of nitrogen, phosphorus, sediment and microbial pathogens - iii. i The need for and the content of a extent to which the freshwater objectives, targets and limits (Total Nitrogen and Total Phosphorous) in Table 3.11-1. within the relevant Sub-catchment(s) are being achieved, and the appropriateness of the mitigating actions included in the Farm Environment Plan(s) having regard to Policy 2(a). - iv. ii The term of the resource consent having regard to Policy 4. - ¥. iii The monitoring, record keeping, reporting and information provision requirements for the holder of the resource consent. - vi. iv The time frame and circumstances under which the consent conditions may be reviewed. - vii.
 The matters addressed by Schedules A, B and C.